shinyay/doc-to-read/README.md

   - [thenewstack](https://thenewstack.io/app-modernization-5-tips-when-migrating-to-kubernetes)

   > 1. Treat Your Legacy Apps Like Pets, Not Cattle
   > - Pets are each vitally important, but Cattle are interchangeable.
   > - In the context of a cloud migration, infrastructure managers need to apply this adage in the reverse: Your apps and virtual machines should indeed be treated like pets, not like cattle.

+  > 2. Don’t Just Lift and Shift — Evolve Your Approach for a Better App
+  > - You could simply translate your legacy apps to a cloud-based environment.
+But what worked on-premises isn’t going to necessarily work in the cloud.

 ## 2022-01